-- You can cut and serve Italian bread throughout the day as your guests arrive and eat, socialize and return to the kitchen for more.
-Keep the bread soft for a full day by cutting only what you use as you use it.
-Place the rest of the loaf, cut side down, on the counter top to seal off the open end so the inside remains soft, and let the crust remain exposed to the air to keep it crusty.
+You can cut and serve Italian bread throughout the day as your guests arrive and eat, socialize and return to the kitchen for more.
+Keep the bread soft for a full day by cutting only what you need.
+Place the rest of the loaf, cut side down, on the countertop to seal off the open end so the inside remains soft, and let the crust remain exposed to the air to keep it crusty.

-- Sliced bread becomes stale far more quickly than whole loaves.
-Avoid buying a sliced loaf if your goal is to make it last.
+Sliced bread becomes stale faster than whole loaves do.
+Avoid buying a sliced loaf of Italian bread if your goal is to make it last.